Akula112233/labs-backend-challenge/README.md

 Use any tools you think are relevant to the challenge!
 To install additional packages run `pipenv install <package_name>` within the directory.
 Make sure to document your additions.

+## What did I do for this challenge (my deliverables):
+- Completed the base challenge
+  - Custom Routes:
+    - Get all users GET request to (/api/users)
+    - Add new user POST request to (/api/users)
+- Did 2 bonus challenges:
+  - Webscraping
+  - Comments
+- Documentation:
+  - Throughout the code as comments
+  - Formatted API Docs with example inputs (PDF also in the github but link is interactive/better): https://documenter.getpostman.com/view/12119059/UVeJKjkG
+  - Reasoning for some functionality and model implementation below in this README

 ## Database Models Reasoning

 - Club Model: